ilyesAj/sessionu/README.md

 Choose the number associated with the **java-8-openjdk** version to use it as the default, or press ENTER to leave the current settings in place.

 # Using release
-This section is for all users (Mac Os , Linux , Windows)
 ## Importing project into eclipse
 ### Getting and extracting archive
 ````sh